 A particular issue in the water industry is the ailing infrastructure.
 Legacy and propriety systems abound when it comes to software and data management.
 These systems then face the challenge of connecting to all those disparate sensors and data sources to elicit meaningful and trustworthy information.

-There are modern solutions like Flow that can extract reliable information from old and newer technologies.
+Modern solutions like Flow can extract reliable information from old and newer technologies.
 Here are three ways that Flow can help.

-Flow understands your time-series utilities data.
-And can highlight where you should increase efficiencies and reduce waste.
-Chemical dosing compliance being one of the most critical.
+Flow understands your time-series utilities data and highlights where you should increase efficiencies and reduce waste - chemical dosing compliance being one of the most critical.

-With Flow, you can pivot and customise important KPi’s like chlorine and turbidity levels.
+With Flow, you can pivot and customize important KPIs like chlorine and turbidity levels.

 So, how can Flow help your facility?
 Learn what Flow can do for your water facility.
 Contact us at firstname.lastname@example.org, or download Flow for free!